Capital punishment in Saudi Arabia: Criticism

 In March 2021, Human Rights Watch claimed that a Saudi man, Abdullah al-Huwaiti, could face execution for an alleged murder and robbery he committed when he was 14 years old.
 Disregarding the 2020 ruling abolishing the death penalty for juveniles, al-Huwaiti faces execution following an unfair trial.

 On 15 June 2021, the Ministry of Interior of Saudi Arabia announced that it executed Mustafa Hashem al-Darwish (26), who was allegedly charged for forming a terror cell and trying to carry out an armed revolt at the age of 17.
-He was detained since May 2015 for participating in anti-government protests.
+He was detained from May 2015 for participating in anti-government protests.
 For years, he was placed in solitary confinement and was brutally beaten several times.
-During the trial, Al-Darwish told the court that he was tortured to confess the charges against them.
+During the trial, Al-Darwish told the court that he was tortured to confess the charges against him.
 Despite all the facts, he was sentenced to death and was ultimately beheaded.
 On 8 June 2021, Amnesty International had urged the Saudi authorities to “immediately halt all plans to execute Mustafa al-Darwish”, stating that the “death penalty is an abhorrent violation of the right to life in all circumstances”.

 On 15 December 2013, another Saudi citizen, Aqil Al-Faraj, was arrested due to a discrepancy in the chassis number of the vehicle he was driving.
 After his arrest, several charges were brought against him, including participation in the formation of a terrorist cell affiliated with a secret armed organization that aims at armed revolt against the ruler, destabilizing internal security, killing security men, concealing arms, and drug dealing.
-On 1 June 2021, the Court of Appeal ratified the Taazir death sentence issued against him, which means that only the approval of the Supreme Court and the signature of the King before execution remained.
+On 1 June 2021, the Court of Appeal ratified the Taazir death sentence issued against him, which means that only the approval of the Supreme Court and the signature of the remained King before execution.

 The drastic reduction in 2020 was due to a moratorium on death penalties for drug-related offenses as Saudi Arabia proposed ending the death penalty for these and other nonviolent offences.
 Additionally, on 26 April 2020, a royal decree ended the execution of people who were juveniles when they committed their crime.
 (Saudi Arabia had previously executed these people despite having signed the Convention on the Rights of the Child.)
 Nonetheless, there were 67 executions in 2021, more than doubling the previous year's, according to the European Saudi Organisation for Human Rights.
 In January 2022, at least 43 detainees, including 12 minors, were threatened with execution.

 Extrajudicial executions

-Saudi Arabia is also responsible for the extrajudicial assassination of Saudi-American journalist Jamal Khashoggi in 2018.
-He was killed at the Saudi consulate in Istanbul by a squad of Saudi assassins who had been sent to Turkey with the express purpose of entrapping and killing him.
+Saudi Arabia was also responsible for the extrajudicial assassination of Saudi-American journalist Jamal Khashoggi in 2018.
+He was killed at the Saudi consulate in Istanbul by a squad of Saudi assassins who had been sent to Turkey with the express purpose of entrapping and murdering him.